-The Statement of Revenues, Expenses & Change in Net Position shows the activity of SELF from July 1, 2019 through June 30, 2020 for the Excess Liability Program (XL), Excess Workers' Compensation Program (XWC), and Building Fund, and a comparison with the prior fiscal year's audited financial statements.
+The Statement of Revenues, Expenses & Change in Net Position shows the activity of SELF from July 1, 2020 through June 30, 2021 for the Excess Liability Program (XL), Excess Workers' Compensation Program (XWC), and Building Fund, and a comparison with the prior fiscal year's audited financial statements.
 There are four basic parts to this statement: Operating revenues, Program expenses, General and Administrative expenses, and Non-operating revenues and expenses.

-Operating revenue include the general Member Contributions by SELF's members for financing pool-funding requirements and Member Assessments.
-Excess Liability Member Contributions increased 22% from the prior year.
+Operating revenues include the general Member Contributions by SELF's members for financing pool-funding requirements and Member Assessments.
+Excess Liability Member Contributions increased 73% from the prior year to continue to address the escalating legal liability and legislative trends statewide.
+For the year ending June 30, 2021, there were no member assessments, compared to member assessments of \$46.6 million for the year ended June 30, 2020.
+The member assessments in the prior year were to fund liabilities associated with a new law - AB 218.
 There were no member contributions for the Excess Workers Compensation program, as it is closed.
-There was also a special Member Assessment of \$46.6 million approved to fund the liabilities of AB 218.
 Rental income for the Building Fund is recorded under Non-operating revenues.

-Program expenses are expenses directly related to the program's main function, such as claims indemnity, claim expenses, and reinsurance or excess insurance, accounting for 96% of all expenditures, these were 189% higher than the prior year; largely caused by recording the estimated increased claim liabilities related to AB 218 and increased reinsurance premiums.
-While member contributions and reinsurance expense are for the fiscal year ending June 30, 2020, the claims and claims adjustment expenses included expenses for new claim reserves, actuarial adjustments, and payments on claims from prior years.
+Program expenses are expenses directly related to the program's main function, such as claims indemnity, claim expenses, and reinsurance or excess insurance, accounting for 93% of all expenditures, these were 42% lower than the prior year; largely caused by recording the estimated increased claim liabilities related to AB 218 and increased reinsurance premiums in the prior year.
+While member contributions and reinsurance expense are for the fiscal year ending June 30, 2021, the claims and claims adjustment expenses included expenses for new claim reserves, actuarial adjustments, and payments on claims from prior years.

 General and Administrative expenses are costs to manage and maintain each program, including in-house claims management, and indirect costs, such as actuarial reports, claims audits, and audit fees, which are required by law.
-General and Administrative expenses were 4% of total expense and increased 1% from the prior fiscal year.
+General and Administrative expenses were 7% of total expense and decreased 1% from the prior fiscal year.

 Non-operating revenues and expenses are income and/or costs not directly related to the operation of the programs, including rental and investment income or loss.
 They are reported in a separate section to comply with GASB 34, allowing financial statement users to see the true operating income or loss before any additional or non-typical items are included.
 SELF receives rental income from tenants at our property at 1531 I Street, Sacramento, CA and investment income on retained equity in both the Excess Liability and Excess Workers' Compensation Programs.
-Net Investment Income, which includes interest received and changes in the market value of investments, realized a net gain for the fiscal year.
+Net Investment income, which includes interest received and changes in the market value of investments, realized a net gain for the fiscal year.

-Schools Excess Liability Fund Statement of Revenues, Expenses & Change in Net Position For the Years Ended June 30, 2020, June 30, 2019, and June 30, 2018
+Schools Excess Liability Fund Statement of Revenues, Expenses & Change in Net Position For the Years Ended June 30, 2021, June 30, 2020, and June 30, 2019